 How to stop your Windows computer getting another virus

-General tips include taking care not to open email attachments without knowing what they are and who they are from, and to download software only from trusted sources.
+However, take care not to open email attachments unless you are certain about what they contain and who they are from, and to download software only from trusted sources.
 When you are browsing the web double-check the URL to ensure the site you think you're browsing is the real deal and not a fake looking to steal your login details or trick you into downloading malware.